Our CPAP lawyers are handling Philips Dreamstation CPAP recall lawsuits in all 50 states. This page is about the

 In April 2021, Philips issued a safety warning identifying “possible risks” to users related to the PE-PUR sound abatement foam.
 Specifically, Philips stated that the PE-PUR foam degrades over time, causing machine users to unknowingly inhale tiny particles of the foam at night.

-Just 3 weeks later in June 2021, Philips announced a nationwide recall of nearly all its first generation CPAP, BiPAP, and other sleep apnea devices.
+Just three weeks later in June 2021, Philips announced a nationwide recall of nearly all its first generation CPAP, BiPAP, and other sleep apnea devices.
 The recall notice contained the following statement:

 Therefore, Philips has decided to issue a “voluntary recall notification* to inform patients and customers of potential impacts on patient health and clinical use related to this issue, as well as for instructions on actions to be taken.